margaretmf/margaretmf.github.io/innovation.md

 (10) Ribbons on a tree
 (11) A cross on a tree
 (12) A balloon hitting a car
+(130 Dogs in the back of a pickup truck

 ## **Sounds** ##
 (1) A woman with a Spanish voice